globalzon/yaamp/README.md

 On the website, go to http://server.com/site/frottedessus to login as admin.
 You have to change it to something different in the code (web/yaamp/modules/site/SiteController.php).

-More instructions comming as needed.
+More instructions coming as needed.